bISSKRAFT/experiment/README.md

-# 🚀 Unlocking the Efficiency of Language Models: Balancing Efficiency and Quality in Instruction-Tuned Models
+# 🚀 Optimizing Instruction-Tuned Language Models: An Evaluation of Optimization for Resource Efficiency and Generation Speed

 This project is the implemenation of my master thesis.
 It uses the 🤗-Transformers library to generate text based on a given prompt.